• Books

-How To Annotate A Book (Without Actually Writing In It)
+How To Annotate A Book (Like A Pro)

 Spread the Love!

 There are many different ways to annotate a book.
 Some people prefer to write in the margins, while others use sticky notes or highlighters.
-However, if you’re looking for a way to annotate a book without actually writing in it, there is a solution…there is actually quite a few options for you.
-In this blog post, I’m going to be giving you 7 ways to annotate in a book without actually writing in it.
+In this blog post, I’m going to be giving you tips on everything related to annotating a book from ways to write a good annotation to ways you can annotate a book without even writing in it.

 *This blog post contains affiliate links, this does not affect your purchase in anyway – it helps me make money on this small bookish blog*